collintheperson/pingpong/README.md

   ### Specs
-    Behavior: The computer should take an input and return it Input:5125
-    Output:5125
-    B: It can count up to the provided number.
+    Behavior: The output can count up to a certain number.
+    Input:2
+    Output:[1,2]
+    B: It shall replace numbers divisible by 3 with 'Ping' I:3
+    O:[1,2,Ping]
+    B:It shall show numbers divisible by 5 as Pong
     I:5
-    O:[1,2,3,4,5]
-    B: It shall generate a new number even if there was one previously in it I:6...10
-    O:10
-    B: It shall show numbers divisible by 3 as Ping I:6
-    O:Ping
-    B:It shall show numbers divisible by 5 as Pong I:20
-    O:Pong
+    O:[1,2,ping,4,pong]
-    B:It shall show numbers divisible by 15 as Ping-Pong I:30
+    B:It shall show numbers divisible by 15 as Ping-Pong I:15
-    O:Ping-Pong
+    O:[...
+14, Ping-Pong]